cwtools/cwtools-vscode/README.md

 ## Supported games

 * Stellaris
-* Europa Universalis IV - beta support
+* Europa Universalis IV
+* Crusader Kings II - coming soon
 * Hearts of Iron IV - coming soon

 ## Features

 * Immediate highlighting of syntax errors
 * Autocomplete while you type, providing descriptions when available
+* Tooltips on hover showing:
+  * Related localisation
+  * Documentation for that element
+  * Scope context at that position
 * A wide range of validators for common, interface, and events, checking
   * That required localisation keys are defined
   * Existence of effects/triggers/modifiers